-- Kick up the side stand - Start the engine - Shift to first gear (tap down the shifter once) as (A) position - Gently and slightly twist the throttle until the bike begins to move forward
+- Kick up the kickstand - Start the engine - Shift to first gear (tap down once the shifter) as (A) position - Gently and slightly twist the throttle until the bike begins to move forward

 Shifting Gear

 This motorcycle is designed to come with 6 gear speeds.
 The gear pattern starts with tapping one down for the 1st gear, pulling up for higher shifts and tapping down for lower shifts.